-The following information is most important to my clients.
+The following information is most important to our clients.
 It helps us to enter into a more trusting connection and, hence, better outcomes.
-It also reveals how I try to protect your confidentiality, and the limitations to this.
-Before engaging my services I strongly encourage you to read this over.
-I will ask you to sign an acknowledgement of your having read, and agreed to it.
-I will give you a copy when you come if you wish one.
+It also reveals how we try to protect your confidentiality, and the limitations to this.
+Before engaging our services we strongly encourage you to read this over. we will ask you to sign an acknowledgement of your having read, and agreed to it.
+We will give you a copy when you come if you wish one.
 You can also download one from this link, or from the bottom of this page.

 Ian Gartshore, M.Th, is a family system’s therapist, is a member of the B.C.
 Association of Clinical Counsellors (member #2560), to whom complaints may be directed (250-595-4448), and possesses third-party liability insurance.
 My goal is to turn client’s obstacles into opportunities for improved relationships and emotional health through a variety of modalities.
 Sometimes difficult emotions are experienced in this process as change is experienced.
 Sometimes clients feel worse before feeling better.
 Changes may impact relationships.
 If you have concerns about the therapeutic process you are urged to raise these in the session, as our relationship is vital to the outcome.